Zhengtong Emperor Zhu Qizhen — Captive of both Nomadic Enemy and His Own Brother

 Not everyone could get a second chance, but Zhengtong Emperor Zhu Qizhen gained it.

-For the second time wearing the crown, however, Zhengtong Emperor was a diligent and normal monarch who tried to make up for the huge loss that he caused before.
+For the second time wearing the crown, however, Zhengtong Emperor was an ordinary monarch who tried to make up for the massive loss he had caused.

 You Might Also Like: